The main differences between a toaster oven and a conventional oven lie in size, energy efficiency, cooking capacity, and versatility.

 Celebrations, Sunday dinners, or simply a love of leftovers — the conventional oven’s roomy interior accommodates large trays and multi-level cooking, making it an entertainer’s treasure, a meal-prepper’s delight, and a go-to appliance.

-Suitable for a Wide Range of Dishes
+Suitable For A Wide Range of Dishes

 Whether you’re whipping up a delicate soufflé or slow cooking a hearty stew, the conventional oven’s size and heat control lend themselves to nearly any dish, any style, any temperature, and any occasion.

-Longer Preheating and Cooking Times
+Longer Preheating And Cooking Times

 With great capacity comes greater time commitment.
 Preheating can be a multi-stage process, and baking or roasting times will often dwarf their toaster oven rivals— sometimes significantly and noticeably.